Lancetnik/FastDepends/docs/docs/advanced/index.md

 !!! note
     Pydantic understands only python-native annotation or Pydantic classes.
-If users will annotate your fields by other classes, you should set `cast=False` to avoid pydantic exeptions.
+If users will annotate your fields by other classes, you should set `cast=False` to avoid pydantic exceptions.

 ```python
 def use(self, **kwargs: AnyDict) -> AnyDict: ...